archanakalburgi/Image_Search_OpenAI_Clip/Readme.md

     - GPUs to generate embeddings in parallel.
     - A vector search engine like [Milvus](https://milvus.io)
 3. Move to FastAPI from Flask making this application usable in multiple places eg mobile.
+4. As the model is designed to learn from natural language and image, we can fine tune the model to learn from live data and images.

 # Implementation Plan